AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/openapi.md

 ## Advanced cookies handling

 When building a web application, for security reasons, cookies are often used for authentication.
-Mobile applications on the other end, tend to use a HTTP header.
+Mobile applications on the other end, tend to use an HTTP header.

 This section shows how to configure GraphQL Mesh to accept either, and also how to use GraphQL Mesh to set / unset cookies on the login & logout mutations.